 Top IT support ticketing systems that drive results

-1. monday Service
+1. monday service

-Use case: monday Service empowers organizations to unify IT support with broader business workflows, creating a single source of truth that connects service delivery to project outcomes and cross-departmental collaboration.
+monday Service empowers organizations to unify IT support with broader business workflows, creating a single source of truth that connects service delivery to project outcomes and cross-departmental collaboration.

 Key features:

-- AI-powered ticket management: automatically categorizes, routes, and prioritizes tickets with smart assignment and one-click reply suggestions.
+- AI-powered ticket management: Automatically categorizes, routes, and prioritizes tickets with smart assignment and one-click reply suggestions.

 - Visual workflow management: Kanban boards and timeline views provide intuitive visibility into ticket progress and resolution status.

-- Branded customer portal: self-service portal with global search, “My tickets” tracking, and support for up to 500 separate portals per account.
+- Branded customer portal: Self-service portal with global search, “My tickets” tracking, and support for up to 500 separate portals per account.

 Pricing: